AjUthaya/vtimeline-frontend-php/README.md

 ### Repositories

-List of the other repositories that you have to have up and running, before running this repository without errors.
+List of other repositories that you need to have up and running, to be able to run this repository without getting any errors.

 - [API](https://github.com/AjUthaya/vtimeline-api-dotnet) (vtimeline-api-dotnet)